What’s a DOR?

 * * * *

 The upper image is courtesy of New Parson’s Handbook: Two Ways of Praying: Psalms and Daily Prayer, which added, “the Daily Office or Liturgy of the Hours (Morning and Evening Prayer, for most Anglicans) has itself a rich and varied tradition, and its celebration can take varied forms.”
-The article gave even more reasons why the Psalms are essential to daily prayer, and spiritual growth.
+The article gave even more reasons why Psalms are essential to daily prayer, and spiritual growth.

-The lower image is courtesy of The Name of the Rose (film) – Wikipedia, the free encyclopedia.
+The lower image is courtesy of The Name of the Rose (film) – Wikipedia.
 See also The Name of the Rose – Wikipedia, which referred to “the first novel by Italian author Umberto Eco.
 It is a historical murder mystery set in an Italian monastery in the year 1327.”
 The book revolves around the canonical hours during the visit by “Franciscan friar William of Baskerville and his novice Adso of Melk,” to a “Benedictine monastery in Northern Italy to attend a theological disputation.”

 Those canonical hours were: 1.
 Matins (at sunrise); 2.
 Prime (first hour of the day); 3.
 Terce (third hour of the day); 4.
 Sext (sixth hour of the day or noon); 5.
 None (ninth hour of day); 6.
 Vespers (end of day, sunset); and 7.
 Compline (before retiring); 8.
 Vigils (during the night).
 As the book also indicated, the monks in a monastery normally went to bed around 6:00 p.m. and got up at 3:00 a.m.
 See also Vigiles – Wikipedia, the free encyclopedia, about the Vigiles Urbani (“watchmen of the City“) or Cohortes Vigilum (“cohorts of the watchmen”), the “firefighters and police of Ancient Rome.”

-As to the simplification of that complicated and – for “ordinary” and/or working people – unworkable system of canonical hours, see Intro to Prayer Book | The Daily Office, which once said:
+As to the simplification of the Daily Office, see Intro to Prayer Book | The Daily Office

 Cranmer and the English Reformers were committed to: 1.
 Bringing the complicated and extensive prayer system out of the monasteries and convents to the common people, and 2.
 Necessarily, simplifying it all and putting it in their common language.
 This meant Morning and Evening Prayer and the Eucharist would accessible to all who could read.